daphne-eu/daphne/doc/DistributedRuntime.md

 ## Background

 Daphne supports execution in a distributed fashion.
+Utilizing the Daphne Distributed Runtime does not require any changes to the DaphneDSL script.
-Similar to the local vectorized engine, the distributed runtime uses multiple distributed nodes (workers) that work on their local data, while a main node, the coordinator, is responsible for transferring the data and code to be executed.
-The user is required to start the workers, either manually or using an HPC tool as SLURM (scripts that start the workers locally or remotely, natively or not, can be found [here](/deploy)).
+Similar to the local vectorized engine ([here, section 4](https://daphne-eu.eu/wp-content/uploads/2022/08/D2.2-Refined-System-Architecture.pdf)), the compiler automatically fuses operations and creates pipelines for the distributed runtime, which then uses multiple distributed nodes (workers) that work on their local data, while a main node, the coordinator, is responsible for transferring the data and code to be executed.
+As mentioned above, changes at DaphneDSL code are not needed, however the user is required to start the workers, either manually or using an
+HPC tool as SLURM (scripts that start the workers locally or remotely, natively or not, can be found [here](/deploy)).
 <!-- TODO: add link to documentation. -->